Lean Six Sigma with Python — Kruskal Wallis Test

 About Me

-Let’s connect on Linkedin and Twitter, I am a Supply Chain Engineer that is using data analytics to improve logistics operations and reduce costs.
+Let’s connect on LinkedIn and Twitter, I am a Supply Chain Engineer who is using data analytics to improve logistics operations and reduce costs.

 If you’re looking for tailored consulting solutions to optimize your supply chain and meet sustainability goals, feel free to contact me.